tangentsoft/pidp8i/HACKERS.md

 without tying you to a proprietary web service.

-This guide will introduce you to some of the basics, but you should also at least read the [Fossil Quick Start Guide][fqsd].
+This guide will introduce you to some of the basics, but you should also at least read the [Fossil Quick Start Guide][fqsg].
 For a more thorough introduction, I recommend [the Schimpf book][fbook].
 If you have questions, it is best to ask them on [its low-volume mailing list][fml], though you may also ask me, either on [the PiDP-8/I mailing list][ggml]